Documentation · Reference

 - Consult: if seen by gastroenterology, surgery or ICU

-II.
 Pancreatitis

-- History: abdominal pain, nausea and vomiting
+- History: abdominal pain, nausea & vomiting

 - PMH: gallstone, alcohol intake, trauma, recent viral infection